lalamove/challenge/backend.md

     - One endpoint to list orders (see sample)

 3. The request input should be validated before processing.
 The server should return proper error response in case validation fails.
-4. You must use one of the following APIs to get the distance for the order:
+4. You must use following API to get the distance for the order:
 - Google Maps API (https://cloud.google.com/maps-platform/routes/)
-- Similar API from Mapbox or HERE Maps
-- **NOTE:** if you use Google Maps, you don't have to provide actual API key to us, just describe in the README how to use a custom key with your solution.
+- **NOTE:** You don't have to provide actual Google Maps API key to us, just describe in the README how to use a custom key with your solution.
 5. A Database must be used (SQL or NoSQL, at Lalamove we use mostly MySQL).
 The DB installation & initialisation must be done in `start.sh`.
 6. All responses must be in json format no matter in success or failure situations.